 8. Celebrate Company-Wide Achievements

-Your team will appreciate the acknowledgment of company-wide achievements just as much (if not more) than individual results.
+Your team will appreciate acknowledging company-wide achievements just as much (if not more) than individual results.
 Unlike individual results, company-wide achievements require contributions from every team member.
 At smaller businesses, the team can’t hit these goals if just one person is slacking off.
 Thus, when the team does hit these goals, it means everyone is on point.

 Celebrating company-wide achievements shows that you understand the importance and rarity of a working system.
 Your team will also realize that they have the tools to succeed.
 As long as they stick together, anything is possible.